ruthearle/rps/README.md

 ####Level One

 Use the code provided and create a **Sinata** based web app.
->I have added functionality to the existing code, which enables players to play a game of the 'best out of three' and the game will display the name of the both players and the winners pick.
+>I have added functionality to the existing code tha will display the name of the both players and the winners pick.

 ####Level Two